Brief History of the Harlequin Pinscher

 A Merle x Merle breeding is considered unethical.

 Due to unforseen circumstances we no longer register our pups with HPA.
-Our future pups lineages will be recorded with the North American Purebred Registry (NAPR) It’s not a new or fancy registry.
-Just a place that my pups lineages can be recorded for future references.
+Our future pups lineages will be recorded with the American Harlequin Miniature Pinscher Club (AHMPC).
+Its nothing fancy just a place that my dogs and pups lineages can be recorded for future references.